 Neighbourhood plan policies have their basis in strategic policies set out in the Suffolk Coastal Local Plan (September 2020).
-The Local Plan identifies the Settlement Boundary for Westerfield under Policy within Policy SCLP3.3: Settlement Boundaries and the Neighbourhood Plan does not amend this.
+The Local Plan identifies a Settlement Boundary for the settlement of Thorpeness which falls within the Parish through Policy SCLP3.3: Settlement Boundaries and the Neighbourhood Plan does not amend this.
 The Local Plan has been subject to both Sustainability Appraisal (including Strategic Environmental Assessment) and Appropriate Assessment under the Habitat Regulations.